chrisdean258/vimrc/README.md

 - \<S-tab\> (shift-tab) filename autocomplete

 #### Normal Mode
-- Mapleader is set to space
-- Localmapleader set to backslash
 - s to insert single character
 - S (capital S) to append single character
 - j and k set to viually move by line rather than by absolute line